instedd/cdx/_posts/2014-01-05-event-resource.md

 ---
 category: Resources
-title: 'Test Result'
+title: 'Event'

 layout: nil
 ---

-The Test Result resource contains the fields related to the result reported by the device.
+The Event resource contains the fields related to the event reported by the device.
 No personal identifiable information is contained in this resource.

 `{
   "uuid" : "c4c52784-bfd5-717d-7a91-614acd972d5e",